Tomb of Philippe Pot: Pleurants

 The mourners wear full-length black cloaks and shoulder-length hoods that mostly cover their faces.
 The hoods identify them as laity participating in a ceremonial burial rite often held in the region from the 13th to the 16th century.
-Although mourners with black hoods were not common in contemporary sculpture or painting, they can be found on works such as the mid-15th century "Office of the Dead" miniature from Jean Fouquet's illuminated manuscript the "Hours of Étienne Chevalier".
+Although mourners with black hoods were not common in contemporary sculpture or painting, they can be found on works such as the mid-15th-century "Office of the Dead" miniature from Jean Fouquet's illuminated manuscript the "Hours of Étienne Chevalier".
 Each bears a painted and gilded heraldic shield that refers to specific members of Pot's lineage, indicating the monument is of the "kinship tomb" type.
 The four shields on the left represent the heraldries of Guillaume III Pot (d. c.
 1390) and Raguenonde Guénant, the Cortiambles family, the Anguissola family, and the de Blaisy family.
 Those on the left represent the de Montagus and de Nesles, and two unidentified families.

 Although their faces are mostly covered and thus do not have individualised features, the mourners have different poses, heraldic shields and folded drapes.
-The clothing contains deep, angular folds, and seems influenced by the works of the mid-15th century Early Netherlandish painters such as Rogier van der Weyden (d.
+The clothing contains deep, angular folds, and seems influenced by the works of the mid-15th-century Early Netherlandish painters such as Rogier van der Weyden (d.
 1464).
 Other potential influences include the relief of four monks with covered heads on a short side of the tomb of Pierre de Bauffremont (d.
 1472), commissioned in 1453 for his planned burial in Dijon, and a near-contemporary tomb in Semur-en-Auxois that was likely known to Philippe.

 Inscriptions

 The extensive carved inscriptions on the edges of the slab are in Gothic script.
-They are written in three rows, with each beginning on the right side of the head of the effigy and ending behind his head on the opposite side.
+They are written in three rows, each beginning on the right side of the head of the effigy and ending behind his head on the opposite side.
 The text outlines his career with Philip the Good and Charles the Bold, as well as his reasons for switching sides to serve under Louis XI and Charles VIII following the Burgundian's 1477 defeat at Nancy.
 Most of the text was written before Pot's death.
 His year of death is erroneously recorded as l'an mil ccccxci[v] ("in the year 149[4]").